catfact/wttool/readme.md

 `wttool <options>`

-this will process one input file to one output file.
+this will process one input file to one or more output files.

 `wttool` accepts a number of arguments. each can take a short form or a long form, and all have defaults: